AswinChristo17/Pic-2-Pass/pic-2-pass/README.md

-Hand Detection and Screenshot Capture
+Hand Detection and Screenshot Capture!

 This project demonstrates a Python application that uses computer vision to detect hands, capture screenshots, and process face images for passport-size photo creation.
 The project relies on libraries like OpenCV, CVZone, PyAutoGUI, and Matplotlib.